What Is Benadryl (Diphenhydramine)?

 As a result, some people use it to treat anxiety symptoms on a short-term basis.

-This article aims to give you insight into what Benadryl is, how it may help anxiety, its side effects and risks, and other treatment options that may be less harmful and more effective in the long run.
+This article aims to give you insight into what Benadryl is, how it may help with anxiety, its side effects and risks, and other treatment options that may be less harmful and more effective in the long run.

 An antihistamine called diphenhydramine is sold under the name Benadryl.